To the GA at its 72nd session, September 2017

-In its resolution 70/162 on the safety of journalists and the issue of impunity, the General Assembly requested the Secretary-General to prepare a report to be presented at its seventy-second session and to the Human Rights Council at its thirty-seventh session on the safety of journalists and the issue of impunity.
+resolution 70/162 on the safety of journalists and the issue of impunity, the General Assembly requested the Secretary-General to prepare a report that was presented at its seventy-second session and to the Human Rights Council at its thirty-seventh session on the safety of journalists and the issue of impunity.

-In preparing the report, OHCHR sought input from Member States, international and regional organizations, national human rights institutions and non-governmental organizations based on a questionnaire (English version available here).
+In preparing the report, OHCHR sought input from Member States, international and regional organizations, national human rights institutions and non-governmental organizations.

 The contributions received by OHCHR are available below.